-Mom pleads not guilty to abducting kids from dad in 1985
+Mom pleads not guilty to abducting kids in 1985

 Warwick, R.I. — A woman charged with abducting her two daughters from their father in 1985 pleaded not guilty Wednesday, and a judge allowed her to be released and return to her home in Houston.

 Elaine Yates said little during the brief arraignment in Kent County Superior Court in Rhode Island on an abduction charge, but she referred to herself as Liana Waldberg, her legal name since 2009.